amandeepmittal/react-native-examples/README.md

 - 👉 [Repo](https://github.com/amandeepmittal/react-native-examples/tree/master/animate-header-on-scroll)
 - 👉 [Blog post](https://blog.jscrambler.com/how-to-animate-a-header-view-on-scroll-with-react-native-animated/)
 - **Description**: In this tutorial, let's explore a way to create a header view component that animates on the scroll position of the ScrollView component from React Native.
 We will go through the basics of creating a new Animated value as well as explaining the significance of functions and properties like interpolation, extrapolate, contentOffset, and so on.
+This example uses:
+  - Expo SDK 38
+  - React Native Animated API

 <img src="https://blog.jscrambler.com/content/images/2020/10/jscrambler-blog-how-to-animate-header-view-with-react-native-animated-5.gif" width="200" /> <img src="https://blog.jscrambler.com/content/images/2020/10/jscrambler-blog-how-to-animate-header-view-with-react-native-animated-6.gif" width="200" />